 Requirements for Room Reservations

 All groups using the Library Auditorium or Conference Room shall complete, submit and, at the request of the library staff, update the online application form.
 The individual who submits the application form assumes responsibility for any personal injury or property damage resulting from their use of the Library Auditorium or Conference Room and will be responsible for payment of any claims resulting therefrom.

 No group may reserve or use the Library Auditorium or Conference Room unless it complies in all respects with the provisions of this policy and submits, in fully executed form, the application and indemnification agreement called for in this policy, and any insurance certificate requested pursuant hereto.

 Any false, misleading or incomplete statement on the application form shall be grounds to forbid the use of the Library Auditorium or Conference Room by the applicant group.

 Permission to use the Library Auditorium or Conference Room is not transferable to another organization.

-The Board of Library Trustees and the library staff reserve the right to reject a reservation request if the anticipated meeting is likely to be unreasonably disruptive to regular library functions, too large for the applicable room capacity, disorderly, dangerous to persons or property, or in any other way inconsistent with or in contravention of any of the terms and conditions of this policy.
-In determining whether such a likelihood exists, the Board of Library Trustees and/or the library staff may take into consideration the contents of the application form, the history of the group’s Library Auditorium or Conference Room use in the Library, the history of the group’s use of meeting facilities elsewhere, and such other information as they may deem appropriate.
+The Board of Library Trustees and the Library Director reserve the right to reject a reservation request if the anticipated meeting is likely to be unreasonably disruptive to regular library functions, too large for the applicable room capacity, disorderly, dangerous to persons or property, or in any other way inconsistent with or in contravention of any of the terms and conditions of this policy.
+In determining whether such a likelihood exists, the Board of Library Trustees and/or the Library Director may take into consideration the contents of the application form, the history of the group’s Library Auditorium or Conference Room use in the Library, the history of the group’s use of meeting facilities elsewhere, and such other information as they may deem appropriate.